twinecoin/twineconsensus/README.md

     ./configure
     make
     make check
-    make install
+    make install [optional]

-The build result is placed in the ./out directory.
+The build result is placed in the ./out directory by default.

 Cross Compiling Windows DLL